GovTechSG/seed-docs-new/faqs/onboarding-faq.md

 > 1. If you still cannot reset your password, repeat steps 1-6.
 > 2. Select **My keyboard isn't working when typing my password to log in** and click **Next**.
 > 3. Disable FileVault on the **Macintosh HD** volume.
-> 4. Restart your device and, on the login screen, select your user account and enter the new password.
+> 4. Restart your device.
+On the login screen, select your user account and enter the new password.

 #### **Intel chip**